Driving the Student Experience with Student Journey Mapping

 This should continue to evolve over time – never forget the data you use is generative, not conclusive.
 Begin by identifying the following four baseline cornerstones:

 Now, it’s time to bring the maps back out.
 Identify information requirements, touch points and the decision journey of each unique persona to determine what content you need to create to encourage each type of prospective student through each step in their decision-making process.
+Try and answer questions before they come up, as this will make potential students feel that you really know their situation and that you can help them out.

 Map Out the Student Journey